 The forest upland load reductions are expected to be accomplished through continued implementation of existing watershed management programs described above.
-The Regional Board will may require forest management agencies to track and report load increases and load reduction activities to assess whether expected activities required basin-wide forest load reductions are occurring.
+The Regional Board will require forest management agencies to track and report load increases and load reduction activities to assess whether required basin-wide forest load reductions are occurring.
 Some activities, including fuels reduction and associated administrative road construction, have the potential to increase pollutant loading at a project scale.
 Forest management agencies responsible for these actions must demonstrate that other project activities, including restoration efforts and temporary and/or permanent best management practices, will be implemented to compensate for any anticipated project-scale loading increase.
-These agencies must ensure that no increased loading occurs on a sub-watershed or catchment scale and that the basin-wide fine sediment particle, total nitrogen, and total phosphorus load from the forest uplands is reduced as required by Tables 5.18-2, 5.18-3, and 5.18-4.
+These agencies must ensure that no increased loading occurs on a sub-watershed or catchment scale and that the basinwide fine sediment particle, total nitrogen, and total phosphorus load from the forest uplands is reduced as required by Tables 5.18-2, 5.18-3, and 5.18-4.

-Stream Channel Erosion: Fine sediment from stream channel erosion represents four percent of the total final sediment loading to Lake Tahoe.
+Stream Channel Erosion: Fine sediment from stream channel erosion represents four percent of the total fine sediment loading to Lake Tahoe.
 Less than three percent of the annual total nitrogen and total phosphorus loading to the lake comes from stream channel erosion.
 The Upper Truckee River, Blackwood Creek, and Ward Creek contribute 96 percent of the basin-wide total for fine sediment from stream channel erosion.
-The LTBMU and CTC are implementing SEZ restoration projects on Blackwood Creek and Ward Creek.
-The CTC, City of South Lake Tahoe, CA State Parks, and the

-LTBMU have plans to restore reaches of the Upper Truckee River.
+The LTBMU and CTC are implementing stream environment zone (SEZ) restoration projects on Blackwood Creek and Ward Creek.
+The CTC, City of South Lake Tahoe, CA State Parks, and the LTBMU have plans to restore reaches of the Upper Truckee River.
 Pollutant control opportunities for these waterways include site-specific stream bank stabilization and ecosystem restoration to prevent pollutant loading to Lake Tahoe from stream channels.
 These projects are expected to achieve the needed pollutant load reductions from this source category.

-Atmospheric Deposition: Atmospheric deposition contributes the majority roughly half of the nitrogen and approximately 1516 percent of the fine sediment particle load that reaches the lake.
-The TMDL implementation plan emphasizes reducing atmospheric deposition of fine sediment particles and associated phosphorus by addressing dust sources from paved and unpaved roadways and other unpaved areas surfaces within the developed and undeveloped urban landscape.
+Atmospheric Deposition: Atmospheric deposition contributes the majority of the nitrogen and approximately 16 percent of the fine sediment particle load that reaches the lake.
+The TMDL implementation plan emphasizes reducing atmospheric deposition of fine sediment particles and associated phosphorus by addressing dust sources from paved and unpaved roadways and other unpaved areas within the developed and undeveloped landscape.
 TRPA programs for reducing emissions from residential wood burning are also expected to provide some particle reduction from this source.

-The majority of fine sediment particle load from the atmospheric source is generated by urban roadways.
-Control measures for reducing dust in developed areas (such as street sweeping, and construction site good housekeeping practices) are typically the same as measures taken to reduce fine sediment particles in urban stormwater runoff, the required atmospheric load reductions will be met by implementing regulatory measures in stormwater NPDES permits to control stormwater pollutants from urban roadways under the urban upland source category.
-Similarly, some actions taken to control runoff from unpaved roadways (such as armoring unpaved roads with gravel or asphalt) within the forested uplands may will also reduce dust from these areas.
+Control measures for reducing dust in developed areas (such as street sweeping, and construction site good housekeeping practices) are the same as measures taken to reduce fine sediment particles in urban stormwater runoff.
+Similarly, some actions taken to control runoff from unpaved roadways (such as armoring unpaved roads with gravel or asphalt) within the forested uplands may reduce dust from these areas.
 Although allocations for atmospheric pollutant loads are independent of forest and urban upland allocations, load reduction actions taken to control surface runoff pollutants are expected to achieve the required atmospheric fine sediment particle and phosphorus load reductions.
 Other than supporting research to confirm that actions taken to reduce fine sediment particles in runoff effectively reduce atmospheric pollutant loads, the Regional Board does not expect to track and account for atmospheric load reductions on a jurisdiction scale.